 The grapes were pressed gently and the must fermented on the skins at low temperatures in stainless steel tanks.
 The wine was drawn from the vat at an alcohol content of 5.5% and bottled under pressure for a light sparkle.

 This wine is light cherry red in colour.
 The rich, persistent mousse accompanies bright aromas of roses and violets.
 The slightly sweet, aromatic palate has a typical bittersweet note on the finish.

 Stéphane Aladame is one of the stars of the younger generation of French producers.
 Whereas many young winemakers inherit their estate, Stéphane began from scratch in 1992, at the age of 18.
 He completed his studies in Beaune before renting vineyards in Montagny, in the Côte Chalonnaise.
 The wines of Montagny can easily rival those from the more famous Côte de Beaune, which lies immediately to the north, and often at considerably better prices.
 Stéphane is also a bit of an anomaly in Montagny, as the village is dominated by cooperatives (at around 75%), with only 18 independent producers.
 Stéphane now cultivates eight hectares, with seven hectares situated in Montagny Premier Cru.

-The grapes from a single vintage are picked by hand in open boxes and gently pressed immediately after, using a pneumatic press.
+The grapes are picked by hand in open boxes and gently pressed immediately after.
 The first fermentation is carried out in temperature controlled, stainless steel tanks.
-The wine is then bottled and put into their cellar and spends 15 to 18 months on lees.
-The 3g/L residual sugar results in an Extra Brut which is particularly crisp, yet balanced.
+The wine is then bottled and stored on shelves for 9 months.
+The length of time before release varies depending on the vintage.